trezor/connect/src/js/webextension/README.md

 However, if you're creating a Google Chrome extension you must complete one additional step.

-## Google Chrome
+## Google Chrome WebUSB

-Chrome extension requires a special `trezor-usb-permissions.html` file served from the root of extension - you can get the file [here](https://github.com/trezor/connect/blob/develop/src/js/webextension/trezor-usb-permissions.html).
+Chrome extension requires a special `trezor-usb-permissions.html` file served from the root of your extension.
+You can get the file [here](https://github.com/trezor/connect/blob/develop/src/js/webextension/trezor-usb-permissions.html).

-This page is displayed in case a user is using Trezor without Trezor Bridge installed.
+This page will be displayed in case where user is using Trezor without `Trezor Bridge` installed and `navigator.usb` is available.

-Lastly, you have to place [this](https://github.com/trezor/connect/blob/develop/src/js/webextension/trezor-usb-permissions.js) Javascript file into your `vendor/` folder.
+Lastly, you have to place [this](https://github.com/trezor/connect/blob/develop/src/js/webextension/trezor-usb-permissions.js) Javascript file into your `vendor/` directory.
+This directory could be changed, but then you need to remember to change script src accordingly inside `trezor-usb-permissions.html` file.